 Our Exclusive Construction Details

-Spline Grooves for Butt Joints and Corners
+Spline Grooves for Butt Joints

-Pre-cut Splined Window and Door Frames
+Pre-cut Splined Window and Door Bucks

-Exclusive GLH Wall Guides
+Exclusive GLH Wall Guide

-Typically, a log home is constructed with log exterior walls with 2 X 4 and 2 X 6 frame walls that partition or divide up the interior living space into rooms.
-We call those frame walls the “partition” walls.
-It is very important that these partition walls be attached to the log walls in a manner that allows the logs to naturally settle.
+Typically, a log home is constructed with log exterior walls and 2 x 4 and/or 2 x 6 frame walls that divide the interior space into rooms.
+We call these framed walls the “partition” walls.
+It is very important that these partition walls be attached to the log walls so that they are secure, but also in a manner that allows the logs to naturally settle.

-Logs Around the Subfloors
+Logs Around the Subfloor

 At GLH, we recommend setting the exterior log walls on the foundation walls rather than onto the subfloor.
 To do this, GLH includes two additional rows of logs to build up the height of the subfloor (sill plate, joist, and floor sheathing) so that these two rows of logs will encircle, or go around, your subfloor.